ethancinthemainframe/R-withlove/README.md

 AI Disclosure:

-CLaude was used in every part of this assignment
+Claude was used in every part of this assignment